The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Results

-To incorporate the effect of catastrophics in the clustering model, we extend the baseline $\EFT$ model by adding an additional parameter $\fc$ and multiplying the factor $(1-\fc)^2$ to the galaxy power spectrum as described in \cref{eq:catastrophics simple model}.
-We refer to the $\EFTfreefc$ model, when the parameter $\fc$ varies during sampling with a flat prior $\fc \in [0,1]$.
-The posterior distributions, including the variation of $\fc$, are shown in the right panel of \cref{fig:corner_fc_model} (orange), with the corresponding constraint on $\logA$ reported in \cref{tab:1D constrain on logA}.
-The $\EFTfreefc$ model is able to recover an unbiased mean value of $\logA$ for slitless-like errors, with a discrepancy below $0.1\sigma$ compared to the clean case.
-However, this improvement comes at the cost of loss in constraining power: we measure a $\sim60\%$ degradation in the $\logA$ constraint.
-This loss is due to the strong degeneracy between $\fc$ and $\logA$, as illustrated in the $\logA{-}\fc$ plane shown in the right panel of \cref{fig:corner_fc_model}.
-When fixing the parameter $\fc$ to its expected value, referred to the $\EFTfixedfc$ model (yellow), we successfully recover a constraining power comparable to that of the clean case.
-The estimated mean value of $\logA$ inferred by the $\EFTfixedfc$ model shows a slightly larger deviation ($\sim0.85\sigma$), likely due to the combined effects of redshift uncertainty in the slitless-like errors and the approximation applied in the correction model (see the $R(k)$ comparison in \cref{fig:plot_clustering_pk_rc}).
+To incorporate the effect of catastrophics in the clustering model, we extend the baseline $\EFT$ model by adding an additional parameter, catastrophic rate $\fc$, and multiplying the factor $(1-\fc)^2$ to the galaxy power spectrum as described in \cref{eq:catastrophics simple model}.
+When freeing $\fc$ parameter during sampling with a flat prior $\fc \in [0,1]$, we refer to the $\EFTfreefc$ model.
+The posterior distributions, including the variation of $\fc$, are shown in the right panel of \cref{fig:corner_fc_model}, with the corresponding constraint on $\logA$ reported in \cref{tab:1D constrain on logA}.
+The $\EFTfreefc$ model succeed in recovering an unbiased mean value of $\logA$ for slitless-like errors, with a discrepancy below $0.1\sigma$ compared to the clean case.
+However, this improvement comes at the cost of loss in constraining power: we measure a $\sim67\%$ degradation in the $\logA$ constraint.
+This loss is due to the strong degeneracy between $\fc$ and $\logA$, as illustrated in the \cref{fig:corner_fc_model} $\logA{-}\fc$ plane.
+When fixing the parameter $\fc$ to its expected value, referred to the $\EFTfixedfc$ model, we successfully recover the constraining power but find a slightly larger deviation ($\sim1.0\sigma$) in the estimated mean value.
+This deviation is possibly due to the combined effects of redshift uncertainty in the slitless-like errors and the approximation applied in the correction model.

-This test is informative for slitless spectroscopy survey like \textit{Euclid}, which aim to constrain cosmological parameters via galaxy power spectra.
-As we have shown that this hypothetical redshift errors can affect our cosmological inference, an accurate estimation of the catastrophics rate $\fc$ and the implementation of the catastrophics-corrected model, either with $\fc$ fixed or varied under a narrow Gaussian prior, will be essential to ensure unbiased constraints.
+This test is informative for slitless spectroscopy survey like \textit{Euclid}, which aims to constrain cosmological parameters via galaxy power spectra.
+As we have shown that this hypothetical redshift errors can bias cosmological inference, an accurate estimation of the catastrophics rate and the implementation of the catastrophics-corrected model, either with $\fc$ fixed or varied under a narrow Gaussian prior, are necessary to get unbiased constraints.
+Since our slitless-like errors scenario is optimistic and slitless survey may have other additional complex systematics, further investigations on modeling redshift errors are still required.